About Me

 About Michael

-Michael studied psychology as a mature age student, having previously worked in government, hospitality, as a FIFO miner and a Myotherapist for ten years – where he had an interest in the education and treatment of persistent pain and working with high performance athletes.
+I studied psychology as a mature age student, having previously worked in government, hospitality, as a FIFO miner and a Myotherapist for ten years – where I had an interest in the education and treatment of persistent pain and working with high performance athletes.

-Michael’s areas of research in psychology were focused on Men’s Health – exploring men’s expectations of psychological therapy, and Eco-Psychology – utilising Forest Therapy as a complementary intervention for clients with a background of complex trauma.
+My areas of research in psychology were focused on Men’s Health – exploring men’s expectations of psychological therapy, and Eco-Psychology – utilising Forest Therapy as a complementary intervention (alongside psychotherapy) for patients with complex backgrounds and presentations.

-Michael has a personal interest in transpersonal psychology, including: eco-psychology, Buddhist psychology, non-ordinary states of consciousness and the emerging treatment approaches that explore psychotherapy through these frameworks.
-Further, he engages in his own regular psychotherapy (ISTDP), psychological supervision (ISTDP), professional development and is an avid reader of both fiction and non-fiction that explores the human experience.
+I have a personal interest in transpersonal psychology, including: eco-psychology, Buddhist psychology, non-ordinary states of consciousness and the emerging treatment approaches that explore psychotherapy through these frameworks.
+I also like to read fiction and non-fiction that explores the human experience.